adrianrodriguez-io/power-bi-crypto-trading-data-analysis/README.md

 2. graph-visualization.ipynb> This is a jupyter notebook using python for visualizating an igraph visualization the network of all crypto currencies traded (cryptos trades dataset can be filtered previuosly in ingest-load.ipynb).

-3. pbi-crypto-data-analysis > This is an embebeded Power Bi in the repository in wich you can see different charts and graph visualizations.
+3. index.html (pbi-crypto-data-analysis) > This is an embebeded Power Bi in the repository in wich you can see different charts and graph visualizations.
 For checking it out the live <a target='_blank' href='https://adrianrodriguez-io.github.io/power-bi-crypto-data-analysis/'>Power Bi please click here</a>.

 Functional project>
 <br>